 Usually, copier lease agreements will have an auto-renewal clause for renewing the contracts automatically when the lease period ends.

-Make sure that you are fully aware of the terms and conditions to cancel auto-renewal.
+Make sure that you are fully aware of the terms and conditions to cancel the auto-renewal.

 Rental agreements usually require the lessee to send a letter of intent during the leasing company’s specified period.
 The period will usually be from 30 to 180 days before the termination of the contract.